 Tell us what Nations of Indians you conquered any Lands from in Virginia, how long it is fince, and what Possession you have had; and if it does appear, that there is any Land on the Borders of Virginia that the Six Nations have a Right to, we are willing to make you Satisfaction.

-Then laid down a String of Wampum, which was accepted with the usual Ceremony, and then added, We have a Chest of new Goods, and the Key is in our Pockets.
+Then laid down a String of Wampum, which was accepted with the usual Ceremony, and then added,

+We have a Cheft of new Goods, and the Key is in our Pockets.
 You are our Brethren; the Great King is our common Father, and we will live with you, as Children ought to do, in Peace and Love.
 We will brighten the Chain, and strengthen the Union between us; so that we shall never be divided, but remain Friends and Brethren as long as the Sun gives Light; in Confirmation whereof, we give you this Belt of Wampum.
-Which was received with the usual Geremony.

 TACHANOONTIA replied:

-Brother Assaragoa, You have made a good Speech to us, which is very agreeable, and for which we return you our Thanks.
-We shall be able to give you an Answer to every Part of it some Time this Afternoon, and we will let you know when we are ready.
-In the Court-House at Lancaster, June.
-27, 1744, P. M. PRESENT, The Honourable GEORGE THOMAS, Efq; Governor, &c.
-The Honourable the Commissioners of Virginia.
-The Honourable the Commissioners of Maryland.
-The Deputies of the Six Nations.
+You have made a good Speech to us, which is very agreeable, and for which we return you our Thanks.
+We shall be able to give you an Answer to every Part of it some Time this Asternoon, and we will let you know when we are ready.

+In the Court-House at Lancaster, June 27, 1744, P. M.

+The Honourable GEORGE THOMAS, Esq; Governor, &c.